Convert a single-family to a multifamily using FHA 203k.

 Think about how each unit will suit a future tenant’s needs

 Each unit should “feel” like a typical apartment.
 It should have its own kitchen, dining area, bedrooms, at least one bathroom, and separate entrance.
-Units without all these features may not be rentable, and may not be considered as extra units by FHA or the appraiser.
-That could seriously ding future value.
+Units without all these features may not be rentable, and may not be considered as extra units by the FHA appraiser.

 Also ensure there will be enough parking.